MediaComem/comem-travel-log-ionic-setup/README.md

 ### Feed the configuration to Angular

-Now that you have your configuration files, you want to be use its values in code.
+Now that you have your configuration files, you want to use its values in code.

 Since it's a TypeScript file like any other, you simply have to import and use it, for example in `src/pages/create-issue/create-issue.ts`: